-- 1 Remove the magazine and bolt as explained previously. - 2 Inspect the chamber and bore for powder fouling.
+- 1 Remove the bolt as explained previously. - 2 Inspect the chamber and bore for powder fouling.
 A normal amount of powder residue can be expected and is not serious.
 It can usually be removed with a patch saturated with nitro solvent.

-Use a cleaning rod with a tip and patch large enough for a snug fit in the bore.
+Clean the bore using an appropriate rifle cleaning rod with a tip and patch of the correct caliber to provide a snug fit in the bore.
 Insert the rod and patch into the barrel at the breech end and run it back and forth several times.
 Care should be exercised to ensure that the cleaning rod does not strike the crown of the muzzle, as damage to this area can affect the accuracy of your rifle.
-If, or when, fouling should become heavy, it can be removed with a bronze bore brush.
+If, or when, fouling should become heavy, it can be removed with a brass bore brush.
 Dip or spray the brush with nitro solvent and scrub the chamber and bore until the fouling is removed.
 To prevent brass bristles from breaking off, the brush should be pushed completely through the barrel before being withdrawn.